datawrangl3r/datawranglerblog/content/blog/10-red-vs-blue-pill-making-right-decision.md

 Does it mean that Power BI is up for no good?
 No. They do have a dedicated capacity that can be modified based on the peak hour refresh rates and the number of renders happening in an hour.

-We don't have any winners for this round, since both the services incur similar costs when it comes to the licensing aspect.

 ![Fig5: Scale](../../images/post/10-red-vs-blue-pill-making-right-decision/img5.gif)

 ### Licenses & Pricing: